secretagentan/intro-to-react/readme.md

 - [ ] hits the Github API for a user's profile during the ComponentDidMount method using 'fetch', then

-- [ ] sets the components state and renders a profile card?
+- [ ] sets the component's state and renders a profile card?

 # Render a Search Form